Caf Confederation Cup Preview | Goal.com

 This is a must-win for Raja if they are to entertain any hopes of defending the Caf Confederation Cup.

-Despite their struggling, chief forward Mouhssine Iajour is enjoying some good form and among the tournament’s top scorers.
+Despite Raja's struggles, chief forward Mouhssine Iajour is enjoying some good form as he is among the tournament’s top scorers.

 Elsewhere, the Copperbelt derby returns with Nkana and Zesco clashing in a Group C tie in Kitwe.